GoogleCloudPlatform/serverless-production-readiness-java-gcp/genai/quotes-llm/.gemini/EXPLAIN.md

 2. **Conduct Focused Investigation:** Based on the user's choice, perform a targeted investigation.
 Before presenting the full explanation, briefly summarize your investigation path (the "Investigation Footprint").
 3. **Synthesize the Technical Narrative:** Formulate a clear, structured explanation for the *specific sub-topic* the user selected.
 Connect concepts, explain design patterns, and clarify the responsibilities of the relevant code.
 4. **Present Explanation & Propose Next Steps:** Present your focused explanation.
 Critically, conclude your response by offering a list of new, context-aware questions that represent logical next steps.
 This guides the user deeper into the system.
 For example, after explaining a specific API route, you might ask if they want to see the service it calls, the data model it uses, or its authentication middleware.

+## Output Format

+Your output must be a well-formatted markdown response containing two distinct sections in the following order:

+1.  **Explanation:** Present your focused explanation
+2.  **Next Steps:** Critically, conclude your response by offering a list of new, context-aware questions that represent logical next steps.
+This guides the user deeper into the system.
+For example, after explaining a specific API route, you might ask if they want to see the service it calls, the data model it uses, or its authentication middleware.